A very warm welcome to the travel blog Incidents of Travel (IOT)

 Ben Buckton is a professional violinist and violin/ukulele teacher based in Hertfordshire, England, who has spent his professional career touring the world, seeing mostly hotels, concert halls, recording studios, restaurants, tour buses and check-in queues.
 In an attempt to make amends for this, he has started revisiting various parts of the planet in the company of a bicycle and a ukulele.

 The Hong Kong Ferry Challenge 2019

-This summer he will be in Hong Kong for the whole of August, attempting a Hong Kong Ferry Challenge.
-Beginning at Central Ferry Pier No.1 he will try to take every ferry sailing out of Hong Kong, to find out where they go, what there is to see when you get there, and if it’s possible to get safely back home again before nightfall.
+During the summer of 2019 he was in Hong Kong for the whole of August, attempting a Hong Kong Ferry Challenge.
+Beginning at Central Ferry Pier No.1 he tried to take every ferry sailing out of Hong Kong, to find out where they go, what there is to see when you get there, and if it’s possible to get safely back home again before nightfall.

 “The sight of the ferry piers had set me thinking: how many ferries are there in Hong Kong, and where do they all go?
 Anyone who has visited the city will have taken the famous Star Ferry to or from the island at some point, but there are countless more routes marked on the map, to islands and islets, some big enough to have international airports and amusement parks, some popular as hiking destinations, some tiny and quiet, and some completely deserted.
 As I dug up as much information about the islands as I could, I was reminded of something.
 During my 3-month adventure cycling across Canada in 2017, I made the following statement on more than one occasion: “Any day on a bike that invloves a ferry journey is a good day”.
 Here was my chance to put this bold claim to the ultimate test.
 How about a trip that involved nothing but ferry journey days?
 Would they always be good?”